 Eating Midye Dolma is not an easy task.
 There is a hidden and elegant way of eating these mussels.
 You first take off the top shell and squeeze the lemon on top of the stuffed mix and then you use the shell as a scoop to spoon the stuffed mix to get it into your mouth.

-If you come to Turkey for summer vacation and want to try Stuffed Mussels, pair it with beer.
+If you come to Turkey for summer vacation and want to try Stuffed Mussels, pair them with beer.
 They are the best pairing for hot Turkish summers.
-Below photo may help you to imagine it.
+The below photo may help you to imagine it.

-When I made a research about why only the Mardin city residents are making and selling this delicious food in Turkey, I have learned the sociological truth behind it.
-During the economic crisis in Turkey at 1960s, most of the Mardin city residents migrated to bigger cities to find new income opportunities and Istanbul was one of them.
+When I researched why only the Mardin city residents are making and selling this delicious food in Turkey, I learned the sociological truth behind it.
+During the economic crisis in Turkey in the 1960s, most of the Mardin city residents migrated to bigger cities to find new income opportunities and Istanbul was one of them.

 Where to eat Stuffed Mussels?

 You can find numerous Stuffed Mussels sellers both in the streets and at the beaches of Bodrum city.
 But if you want to pair it with a beer in a restaurant, I strongly recommend you to taste this delicious treat at Midyeci Şeyhmuz Ustanın Yeri restaurant in the Gündoğan district of Bodrum city.
 The owner started making and selling this magnificent taste before I was born at 1976.

 - 2 medium onions finely chopped

 - 1 tomato finely chopped

 - 1 tbsp tomato paste